 And what happened to those that managed to keep their jobs and stay in their homes?
 They were saddled with having to foot the bill for bailing out the failing financial institutions that were responsible for the financial meltdown in the first place.
 And what did those financial institutions do with a large chunk of their bailout money?
 They used it to pay outrageous bonuses to the same top executives whose idiotic decisions put millions of Americans out of their jobs and homes.

 Does that make you mad?
 Mad enough to do something about it?
 If so, then here's idea on how to get back some of your tax dollars that ended up in the pockets of lending institution executives.

 Every dollar you add to paying off your debt early is like reaching into the pocket of one those overpaid executives and taking back a portion of the money you worked so hard to earn.
 Their pockets are teaming with money that was originally meant to support your family's future financial well-being -- but instead is being used to build lavish tennis courts and swimming pools in backyards of their second and third mansions.

 The extra payment mortgage calculator on this page will show you that even foregoing small, non-essential purchases for the purpose of making extra payments on your debts (preferably your higher-interest debt first, then on your house loan) can take thousands of dollars of your money back from the executives whose ruthless quest for wealth nearly bankrupted your country (let's hope "nearly" remains true).
 Consider this savings as your rightful share of the Bailout money that was misappropriated to executive bonus checks.

-With that, let's use the Extra Payment Mortgage Calculator to calculate how much time and interest you could save (earn back) if you make one-time, monthly, and/or annual extra payments on your home loan.
+With that, let's use the Extra Payment Mortgage Calculator to calculate how much time and interest you could save (earn back) if you make one-time, weekly, monthly, and/or annual extra payments on your home loan.

 Check Out My Other Super